 The Aura Daylight’s light coverage is above average but not great.
 Its beveled edges allow the light to cover more area, but the diffusing cover diminishes the luminous intensity.
 This means the light covers a good-size area but not with bright light.
 It's more of a glow, measuring just 477 CDs (a measurement for luminous intensity).
 This means the light's brightness diminishes the further you get from the center, so you don't have as much freedom to move without losing a significant amount of effective light.

-The manufacturer doesn't list the lamp’s color temperature, but compared to other models I tested, it has a cooler light effect.
+The manufacturer doesn't list the lamp’s color temperature, but compared to some models, it has a cooler light effect.
 In fact, its light is almost identical in color to the Verilux HappyLight’s, which is 6,500 Kelvin.
-That can be a concern, as the Center for Environmental Therapeutics (CET) recommends light therapy lamps not exceed 5,000 Kelvin – lamps with higher temperatures have a higher risk of creating aversive glare and can damage your retinas if you take photosensitizing medications.
+That can be a concern, as the Center for Environmental Therapeutics (CET) recommends that light therapy lamps don't exceed 5,000 Kelvin – lamps with higher temperatures have a higher risk of creating aversive glare and can damage your retinas if you take photosensitizing medications.